-S. Shyam Sundar, James P. Jimirro Professor of Media Effects in the Donald P. Bellisario College of Communications and co-director of the Media Effects Research Laboratory, states that the findings may help developers design better AI-powered content curation systems that can handle the large amounts of information currently being generated while avoiding the perception that the material has been censored or inaccurately classified.
+S. Shyam Sundar, James P. Jimirro Professor of Media Effects in the Donald P. Bellisario College of Communications and co-director of the Media Effects Research Laboratory, state that the findings may help developers design better AI-powered content curation systems that can handle the large amounts of information currently being generated while avoiding the perception that the material has been censored or inaccurately classified.

 However, the researchers warn that both human and AI editors have advantages and disadvantages.
-Humans tend to more accurately assess whether content is harmful, such as when it is racist or potentially self-harming.
+Humans tend to more accurately assess whether the content is harmful, such as when it is racist or potentially self-harming.
 People, however, are unable to process the large amounts of content that are now being generated and shared online.

-On the other hand, while AI editors can swiftly analyze content, people often distrust these algorithms to make accurate recommendations, and fear that the information could be censored.
+On the other hand, while AI editors can swiftly analyze content, people often distrust these algorithms to make accurate recommendations and fear that the information could be censored.

-Bringing people and AI together in the moderation process, as they say, may be one way to build a trusted moderation system.
+Bringing people and AI together in the moderation process, as they say, maybe one way to build a trusted moderation system.
 She added that transparency — or signaling to users that a machine is involved in moderation — is one approach to improving trust in AI.
 However, allowing users to offer suggestions to the AIs, which the researchers refer to as “interactive transparency,” seems to boost user trust even more.